wbeebe/MicroPythonProjects/Espressif/README.md

 __Memory Utility: [mp-image-tool-esp32](https://github.com/glenn20/mp-image-tool-esp32)__

 ## Changes and Updates
+#### _14 June 2025_
+Much work has been performed with ESP32S3-7814.
+That folder now has its own README explaining the changes.
+See the [ESP32S3-7814 README](ESP32S3-7814/README.md) for further details.
 #### _29 April 2025_
 The MicroPython interpreter is being updated to 1.26.0 preview.